Anantesh-Mohapatra/LazYdrobe-Online/README.md

 The mock data is currently used to display data in the wardrobe, shopping, and outfit suggestions screens.

 ## Available Scripts

 In the project directory, you can run:

-npm start: Runs the app in development mode. npm run build: Builds the app for production to the build folder. npm test: Launches the test runner.
+- `npm start`: Runs the app in development mode.
+- `npm run build`: Builds the app for production to the `build` folder.
+- `npm test`: Launches the test runner.
+- `npm run eject`: Ejects the app from Create React App configuration. **Use with caution**.

+---

 ## Documentation and Development Process

+### Project Description

-Project Description: LazyDrobe is a wardrobe management app designed to help users organize clothing, receive outfit suggestions, and shop for recommended items.
+**LazYdrobe** is a wardrobe management app designed to help users organize clothing, receive outfit suggestions based on weather and fashion trends, and shop for recommended items to fill wardrobe gaps.

+### Component Breakdown

-Component Breakdown: Each component is kept separate to maintain a clear hierarchy and separation of concerns.
+Each component is kept separate to maintain a clear hierarchy and separation of concerns.
 Components are kept simple to allow for rapid iteration and easy integration with the backend API in the next phase.

+### Design Decisions

-Design Decisions: Based on our wireframe, we have broken down the interface into discrete, reusable components (e.g., Navbar, Footer, WardrobeItem) to ensure a scalable structure.
+Based on our wireframe, we have broken down the interface into discrete, reusable components (e.g., `Navbar`, `Footer`, `WardrobeItem`) to ensure a scalable structure.
 Styling has been kept minimal to focus on functionality and layout.

-Technical Choices:
+### Technical Choices

-React: Selected for its component-based structure, which aligns with our wireframe and layout needs.
+- **React**: Selected for its component-based structure, which aligns with our wireframe and layout needs.
-react-router-dom: Chosen for client-side routing between different sections of the app.
+- **React Router DOM**: Chosen for client-side routing between different sections of the app.
-React-modal: This is used to create modal dialogs for adding or editing wardrobe items.
+- **React Modal**: Used to create modal dialogs for adding or editing wardrobe items.
-AI Usage: AI was used to assist with file organization, 2-3 javascript file code glitches, format and ensure best practices were followed in component breakdown and mock data handling.
+- **Axios**: Utilized for handling HTTP requests to the backend API.

+---

 ## Troubleshooting

-Dependency Issues: If you encounter issues during the npm install, ensure you have the latest version of Node.js and npm installed.
+- **Dependency Issues**: If you encounter issues during `npm install`, ensure you have the latest version of Node.js and npm installed.
-Development Server: If the app doesn’t load in the browser, confirm that the development server is running on http://localhost:3000 and that no other app is using this port.
+- **Development Server**: If the app doesn’t load in the browser, confirm that the development server is running on [http://localhost:3000](http://localhost:3000) and that no other app is using this port.
+- **API Integration Issues**: Ensure that the backend server is running and that the `REACT_APP_BACKEND_URL` is correctly set in the `.env` file.

+---

 ## AI Usage

-#### AI tools were integrated throughout the development process to streamline the structure, efficiency, and maintainability of the project.
+AI tools were integrated throughout the development process to streamline the structure, efficiency, and maintainability of the project.
 Here’s how AI contributed specifically:

-File Organization and Component Structuring: AI provided guidance on how to organize files in a clean and maintainable folder structure, which helped establish a coherent naming convention and improve the readability of the codebase.
+- **File Organization and Component Structuring**: AI provided guidance on how to organize files in a clean and maintainable folder structure, which helped establish a coherent naming convention and improve the readability of the codebase.

-Debugging and Code Enhancements: AI was used to troubleshoot minor issues in JavaScript files, including logic bugs and syntax errors, ensuring the code adheres to best practices in terms of readability and maintainability.
+- **Debugging and Code Enhancements**: AI was used to troubleshoot minor issues in JavaScript files, including logic bugs and syntax errors, ensuring the code adheres to best practices in terms of readability and maintainability.

-Performance Suggestions: AI analyzed component re-renders and recommended ways to reduce unnecessary rendering, particularly in larger components such as Wardrobe and ECommerce, thereby enhancing the overall app performance.
+- **Performance Suggestions**: AI analyzed component re-renders and recommended ways to reduce unnecessary rendering, particularly in larger components such as `Wardrobe` and `ECommerce`, thereby enhancing the overall app performance.

-Best Practices in React: AI reinforced the best practices for React components, such as the proper use of hooks and context, ensuring a high standard for component reuse and state management.
+- **Best Practices in React**: AI reinforced the best practices for React components, such as the proper use of hooks and context, ensuring a high standard for component reuse and state management.